apache/calcite/site/_docs/reference.md

 Not implemented:

 * ST_AddZ(geom, zToAdd) Adds *zToAdd* to the z-coordinate of *geom*
-* ST_Interpolate3DLine(geom) Returns *geom* with a interpolation of z values, or null if it is not a line-string or MULTILINESTRING
+* ST_Interpolate3DLine(geom) Returns *geom* with an interpolation of z values, or null if it is not a line-string or MULTILINESTRING
 * ST_MultiplyZ(geom, zFactor) Returns *geom* with its z-values multiplied by *zFactor*
 * ST_Reverse3DLine(geom [, sortOrder ]) Potentially reverses *geom* according to the z-values of its first and last coordinates
 * ST_UpdateZ(geom, newZ [, updateCondition ]) Updates the z-values of *geom*